It was the year 2000, I was 33 years old, and I seemed to have the perfect life. I had a job, a husband, a home, a little red sports car.

 The difference between the two was startling.
 Clearly something was going to have to change.

 But even then it was an evolution, not a revolution.
-One by one, I shed the trappings of my old life – the job, the husband, the home, the little red sports car.
+One by one, I shed the trappings of my old life – the job, the home, the little red sports car.
 I moved house with increasing regularity, wherever I could find cheap or preferably free accommodation.
 I lived in a tiny cabin on a barge on the Thames, then a Dickensian garret in Richmond, then an office in Battersea.
 Every time I moved house I got rid of more stuff, the stuff that had been weighing me down, the stuff that I had allowed to own me rather than me owing it.
 I pared life down to the basics to find out what really mattered to me, to find out what was left when I was defined by what I was, not what I owned.

 Little by little I began to realign my life, to put myself on track for the obituary I really wanted.